Danube whitefin gudgeon

-The Danube whitefin gudgeon (Romanogobio vladykovi) s a species of freshwater ray-finned fish belonging to the family Gobionidae, the gudgeons.
+The Danube whitefin gudgeon (Romanogobio vladykovi) is a species of freshwater ray-finned fish belonging to the family Gobionidae, the gudgeons.
 It is distributed in the drainage of the Danube river in Europe.
 The species has been known to reach a length of 11.5 cm; the oldest reported age for the species is 4 years.
 Its diet includes insect larvae.

 Etymology

 The scientific name of the species was chosen in honor of Vadim D. Vladykov (1898–1986), a Ukrainian ichthyologist.